-- coupons on our floating rate mortgage loans to reset to lower interest rates; and - to the extent we enter into interest rate swap agreements as part of our hedging strategy where we pay fixed and receive floating interest rates, the value of these agreements to decrease.
+- coupons on our floating rate mortgage loans to reset to lower interest rates, subject to any applicable floors; and - to the extent we enter into interest rate swap agreements as part of our hedging strategy where we pay fixed and receive floating interest rates, the value of these agreements to decrease.

 Credit Risk.
 We are subject to varying degrees of credit risk in connection with our target investments.
-Our Manager seeks to mitigate this risk by seeking to originate or acquire investments of higher quality at appropriate prices given anticipated and unanticipated losses, by employing a comprehensive review and selection process and by proactively monitoring originated or acquired investments (see the performance monitoring methodology above).
+Our Manager seeks to mitigate this risk by seeking to originate or acquire investments of higher quality at appropriate prices with appropriate risk adjusted returns given anticipated and unanticipated losses, by employing a comprehensive review and selection process and by proactively monitoring originated or acquired investments (see the performance monitoring methodology above in Changes in Fair Value of Our Assets).
 Nevertheless, unanticipated credit losses could occur that could adversely impact our operating results and stockholders' equity.